charlon/scout-graphql/README.md

    is to create a nodeenv (similar to a virtualenv).
 You can activate after it the environment has been setup.

+   Note: If you run into the [SSL: CERTIFICATE_VERIFY_FAILED] error on Mac OS, you may need to run the 'Install Certificates.command' file found in your 'Applications/Python 3.6' directory.

         (scout-server)$ nodeenv env
         (scout-server)$ . env/bin/activate

 6. Install the node dependencies for the React Demo.